 The National Grange Foundation awards Deaf Awareness Grants of up to $500 to three State Granges each year.
 The Foundation is looking for projects that have an impact on deaf education and involve members working with deaf community.
 The State Grange applies for a Subordinate/Community or Pomona Grange.
-The application deadline is May 4.
+The application deadline is in early May.

 Deaf Activities and Family Health Committee

 |District 1||Lynn Johnson

 15001 NW Skyline Blvd

 Portland, OR 97231